Coded-Matter-Lab/theVariableReed/README.md

 # theVariableReed
-The is the software and files associated with the Variable Reed project
+Here are the software and hardware files associated with the Variable Reed project